-A summary of our current priorities are as follows:
+A summary of our current priorities is as follows:

-- Successfully complete the pre-validation and validation process for the commercial manufacturing of Twirla; - Obtain coverage and reimbursement for Twirla in the United States from third-party pavors; - Implement our commercialization plans for Twirla to ensure a successful launch in the United States, including building a sales and marketing team and implementing a healthcare compliance program; - · Establish a supply chain for Twirla that will support commercialization across the United States at launch; - Complete the design and protocol of the FDA-required post-marketing long-term observational study comparing risks for VTE and ATE in new users of Twirla to new users of other CHCs; - Explore the advancement of our existing pipeline and its possible expansion through business development activities
+- Successfully complete the validation process for the commercial manufacturing of Twirla; - Obtain coverage and reimbursement for Twirla in the United States from third-party payors;

+- Continue to implement our commercialization plans for Twirla to ensure a successful launch in the United States, including maintaining a sales and marketing team and implementing a healthcare compliance program; - Maintain the supply chain for Twirla that will support commercialization across the United States at launch; - Complete and submit the proposed protocols for the two FDA-required post-marketing commitment studies; - Evaluate the advancement of our existing pipeline and its possible expansion through business development activities.

 It should be noted that current public health threats could adversely affect our ongoing or planned business operations.
-In particular, the World Health Organization has declared the outbreak of a novel strain of coronavirus, now referred to as COVID-19, a pandemic resulting in federal, state and local governments and private entities mandating various restrictions, including travel restrictions, restrictions on public gatherings, and stay at home orders.
+In particular, the World Health Organization has declared the outbreak of a novel strain of coronavirus, now referred to as COVID-19, a pandemic, resulting in federal, state and local governments and private entities mandating various restrictions, including travel restrictions, restrictions on public gatherings, and stay at home orders.
 The effect of these orders, government imposed quarantines and measures we have taken, such as implementing work-at-home policies, may negatively impact productivity, disrupt our business and could delay our commercialization timeline.
 We cannot presently predict the scope and severity of any potential business shutdowns or disruptions, but if we or any of the third parties with whom we engage, including personnel at third-party manufacturing facilities and other third parties with whom we conduct business, were to experience shutdowns or other business disruptions, our ability to conduct our business in the manner and on the timeline presently planned could be materially and adversely impacted.
-While it is unknown how long these conditions will last and what the complete effect will be on the Company, to date, we have not experienced a significant impact on our plans and the related timelines.
-We will continue to closely monitor events as they develop and evaluate alternative, mitigating measures we can implement if needed
+While it is unknown how long these conditions will last and what the complete effect will be on the Company, to date, we have been able to continue to execute our plans according to the related timelines.
+We will continue to closely monitor events as they develop and evaluate alternative, mitigating measures we can implement if needed.